RHEcosystemAppEng/exhort-javascript-api/CONTRIBUTING.md

 ### Good to know

-* You can override the default backend url by setting another one in the _CRDA_BACKEND_URL_ environment variable.
+* You can override the default backend url by setting another one in the _EXHORT_URL_ environment variable.

 ### OpenAPI Specifications